 The Premium Members area has additional video lessons that compliment what we teach in the Price Action Manual.
 While it is not mandatory that you join the premium membership to learn our strategies, the feedback has been great and members say that it definitely helps in the learning process to speed things up and clarify how some things are done.
 Anyone that buys the price action manual can get a $25 discount off of the cost of the membership area, all you have to do is ask for your discount code in advance before joining.
 To receive your discount code, send an email with your qualifying purchase ID # found on your receipt to Mack at this address.

 In addition to the above, you will gain access to our PATs trading support forum where you can ask questions and interact with other students.
 I also post a daily mid morning copy of my chart in the members area along with some short commentary.
 The purpose of this mid morning chart is to give you a look at my personal trading chart and to help you to see what I am seeing early in the trading day.
 Our hope is that by seeing my chart, you will get off to a better start in analyzing your own trading chart each day.

-Finally, we post many of our proprietary NinjaTrader charting tools there for free download for our current members.
+Finally, we post many of our proprietary NinjaTrader charting tools in the members section for free download as a courtesy to our current members.

 – I have your Price Action Manual now, what is the learning process?

 You should read through the manual multiple times, going back and studying it in sections, as there is just too much to take in with only a read or two.
 Some of the information may seem trivial or unimportant the first time or two you read it, but as you start to pick up some of the basics, you will then understand that many items you overlooked will now make sense to you.

 As you study each section in the manual, go to the articles and video lessons that correspond to that information and review those as well, as you will pick up further information and instructions from them.
 Our better and most recent video lessons are in the Premium Members Area, but there are a lot of free ones you can read and view as well.